 The third key to effective standardization, integration, requires that your standardization solution tie into all applicable systems, is robust enough to scale with your business and is extensible enough to meet future technological needs.
 Most shops run a multi-platform data center along with one or more flavors of network equipment.
 To truly standardize across the board, you need visibility into all of these systems and the ability to easily track variance in them over time.

 Watch this video for an example of how UpGuard can handle these needs:

 If we go back to the idea of earning the (perhaps not wholehearted) support of management by implementing this process, it should be clear how having this inventory and policy data ready at hand, with histories of those inventories and policies, would serve as powerful business metrics.
-Executive reports and other summaries would give management the visibility and objective measurements they need to understand software standardization that is an otherwise vague concept.
+Executive reports and other summaries would give management the visibility and objective measurements they need to make informed decisions.